Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Introduction

-Given the limitations of Experiment A, it is important to also implement the second complementary experiment using the standard RCT method and to examine whether results are consistent for a larger sampling pool.
-Therefore, I follow up with a correspondence test using an advanced design, referred to as Experiment B in this paper.
-During the COVID-19 outbreak (03-04/2020) and the economy's re-opening (10/2020), I sent hypothetical pitch emails to more than 17,000 global venture capitalists with randomized founder names indicative of gender and race, randomized founder educational background, and randomized startup project characteristics displayed in both the email's subject line and in the email's contents.\footnote{When this research project began at the beginning of 2018, I started with two alternative, more ethical experimental designs.
-Unfortunately, both of them failed for different reasons and the related discussions of alternative designs are provided in Section \ref{cor:design}.
-I choose the current version after long discussions about the experiment's feasibility and risk with Columbia's IRB (i.e., the institutional review board).} By utilizing new email tracking technology, I can monitor detailed information acquisition behavior for each investor.
-In addition to the email response rate used in the standard correspondence test, I also track each investor’s email opening behavior, time spent on pitch emails, click rate on the inserted startup’s website, and the contents in email replies.
-These new experimental designs and behavior measurements generated enough experimental power to survive in the harsh experimental environment of the pandemic, when early-stage investors dramatically slowed down their investment pace (\cite{howell_financial_2020}).
-This experimental design follows the correspondence test experiment and essentially sacrifices some internal validity - measuring an imperfect proxy of what researchers actually care about - in exchange for stronger external validity.
+Although Experiment A identifies that discrimination mainly exists when investors evaluate highly-rated startups, it does not have enough statistical power to investigate how investors evaluate struggling startups.
+Hence, the paper follows up with Experiment B, a redesigned correspondence test that enables researchers to identify the nature of discrimination in the cold call, pitch email setting.
+During the COVID-19 outbreak (03-04/2020), I sent hypothetical pitch emails to more than 17,000 venture capitalists with randomized founder names indicative of gender and race, randomized founder educational backgrounds, and randomized startup project characteristics displayed in both the emails' \textit{subject lines} and in the emails' contents.
+By utilizing new email tracking technology, I can monitor detailed information acquisition behavior for each investor, including email opening behavior, time spent on pitch emails, click rate on the inserted startup’s website, the contents in email replies and the email response rate.\footnote{This experimental design and behavioral measurements generated enough experimental power to survive in the harsh experimental environment of the pandemic, when early-stage investors dramatically slowed down their investment pace (\cite{howell_financial_2020}).} Since most high-quality startups would prefer a ``warm" fundraising method, Experiment B mainly studies how investors evaluate struggling startups.\footnote{Before using this experimental design, the researcher originally tried to collaborate with real startup teams and send their randomized truthful information to investors.
+However, it was extremely hard to recruit enough real startups to cover major industries that VCs invest in.
+Startup founders are usually worried that the success rate of raising funding through cold call pitch emails is extremely low.
+Moreover, this ``cold" method might make a bad impression on VCs, indicating that the startup has failed with other warmer fundraising methods.}